 Diagnostic services for plant diseases are provided by the Tidewater AREC in Suffolk.
 Plant samples should be submitted with the required forms by unit Extension agents.
-A period of 5 days is needed to complete biopsy tests and mail reports.
+A period of three to five days is needed to complete biopsy tests and Email reports.
 Diagnostic tests for nematodes and soil fertility problems during the season are also performed in cooperation with laboratories at Virginia Tech.